renee-baba/Escape-the-Museum-Game/README.md

 ## Documentation

-Additional project documentation is available in the **docs/** folder and includes:
+Additional project documentation in the Design Documentation file

-* UML Class Diagram
-* Use Case Diagram
-* Game Design Document
-* Project Planning Documentation

 ---